WildaSoftware/Feedybacky/README.md

 If you want to modify or build Feedybacky by yourself, you should install NPM dependencies by running `npm install` command, install `gulp-cli` globally (`npm install -g gulp-cli`) and run `gulp` in Feedybacky directory (`npm install gulp`).
 Afterwards, you can copy following directories to the destinated folder: `css`, `dependencies`, `i18n`, `img`, `js`.

+Lastly, you can also fetch Feedybacky via CDN - if you would like to use the plugin this way, please check example page `examples/09-cdn.html` to display an example.

 ### How to include Feedybacky in my web page? ###

 #### Standard way ####